 The only other option is to harvest and store the rain in tanks for drinking; or use bottled-water which comes with risks of its own.

 This page was last updated on 9th January, 2023.

 So just how safe is our drinking-water?

 Yet still today over three-million young children die every year in the developing world from waterborne bugs where proper reticulation, management of sewerage and sanitisation do not exist.

 There is a new realisation that the friendly bacteria in the gut play an extremely important role in the prevention of non-communicable diseases.
 Questions are being asked whether this residual influence of chlorine may have a significant antibiotic effect on the microbiomes that dwell in the gastrointestinal tracts of humans.

-Numerous animal studies suggest that, at the level of chlorine used in our water, it is safe to drink; remember the stomach has large amounts of the acid anyway.
-However, there is still no research to date that evaluates any possible toxic effect of that residual chemical on the normal-flora that inhabits the gut.
+Numerous animal studies suggest that at the level of chlorine used in our water, it is safe to drink; remember the stomach has large amounts of the acid anyway.
+However there is still no research to date that evaluates any possible toxic effect of that residual chemical on the normal-flora of humans that inhabit the gut.

 Of greater concern though is the effect of chlorine in our water-reticulation on organic material forming toxic trihalomethanes (THMs) that cause bladder tumours and other problems like miscarriages.

 You may have read in the media that Cape Town’s water currently has an earthy look and taste; it is due to high levels of organic material from the Voëlvlei-Dam.
 Despite assurances from the authorities that it is safe to drink, residents are rightly concerned.